Join Our Mission: volunteer your time or expertise

 (Minimum 10 week commitment required)

-Individuals to act as agency receptionist, answering phones, greeting visitors, assisting with medical clinic clients, providing information and referral, supervising the shelter, assisting with food pantry, and ensuring client compliance with rules and policies.
+Individuals act as agency receptionists by answering phones, greeting visitors, assisting with medical clinic clients, and providing information and referrals.
+They may also supervise in the shelter, assist with the food pantry, and ensure client compliance with rules and policies.

-Must be able to handle emotional and high-pressure situations, including dealing with unstable or disgruntled clients, calming down people who call or come in needing help in emergency situations and be able to refer them to proper resources.
+- Must be able to handle emotional and high-pressure situations, including dealing with unstable or disgruntled clients, calming down people who call or come in needing help in emergency situations, and referring them to proper resources.

 Behavioral Health/Counseling Internships

-For more information about the internship program and application process, please call COI’s main line (541-758-3000), and ask to speak with Stephan O’Hair, Behavioral Health Director.
+For more information about the internship program and application process, please call 541-758-3000, and ask to speak with Stephan O’Hair, Behavioral Health Director.

 One-Time Volunteer Opportunities or Group Service Projects